The Upside-Down Christmas Tree: All of Your Questions, Answered

 This type of Tannenbaum may cause you to do a double-take this year: upside-down Christmas trees are the talk of the holiday season.
 But why?
 And where did they come from?

 These topsy-turvy trees have been popping up everywhere from Instagram feeds to hotel lobbies and perhaps even your family's living room.
-And while decorating an upside-down tree may be considered a new holiday decorating challenge, there are undeniable benefits.
+And while decorating an upside-down Christmas tree may be considered a new holiday decorating challenge, there are undeniable benefits.
 For one, the avant-garde tree is a true statement-maker that's sure to delight your holiday guests.
-Last year, London's Tate Britain museum hung a Christmas tree upside down from the ceiling.
-And this year, designers credit Karl Lagerfeld for re-envisioning the trend as he decorated Claridge's Hotel lobby tree.
+A few years ago, London's Tate Britain museum hung a Christmas tree upside down from the ceiling.
+And designers credited Karl Lagerfeld for re-envisioning the trend as he decorated Claridge's Hotel lobby tree.
 Historians would be first to point out that the upside-down tree dates back to the 1500s in Eastern Europe.
 In their inverted position, they were once considered a symbol of Christianity and decorated with fruit, nuts, and sweets wrapped in paper.
 Today, the rules for decorating such a trendsetting tree are different.
 We spoke with a variety of decorating experts who each gave their thoughts (and creative visions) for trimming an upside-down tree of your very own.

 Positioning Your Tree